-The Company has a Compensation Committee consisting of Messrs.
+The Company has a compensation committee (the "Compensation Committee"), consisting of Messrs.
 Callander, Doggett and Clay.
 The primary purpose of the Compensation Committee is to:

-- (a) establish, review and recommend to the Board of Directors of Minco Gold compensation and incentive plans and programs; and - (b) review and approve compensation and awards under compensation and incentive plans and programs for the CEO and senior officers with the intention of attracting, retaining and appropriately rewarding employees in order to motivate their performance in the achievement of the Company's business objectives and align their interests with the long-term interests of the Company's shareholders.
+- (a) establish, review and recommend to the Board compensation and incentive plans and programs; and - (b) review and approve compensation and awards under compensation and incentive plans and programs for the CEO and senior officers with the intention of attracting, retaining and appropriately rewarding employees in order to motivate their performance in the achievement of the Company's business objectives and align their interests with the long-term interests of the Company's shareholders.